| Interface as the Key Category of Computer

 or a phrase, hit the search button and the computer will scan through

 a file or a database trying to match your entry.
+For another example of a prototypical cultural interface of the

 1990s, you may load (assuming it would still run on your computer)